Mesa Verde National Park: Cliff Dwellings and the Anazasi

 Did they cling to the cliffsides, groping for meager hand and toe holds?
 Did they use ropes?
 Crude ladders?
 A combination?
 We shall never know.
 Any such implements have long since returned to dust along with the bones of those who made them.

-Update: The current status of Spruce Tree House, according to park service information, is: closed for the foreseeable future, due to rock slides.
+Update: The current status of Spruce Tree House, according to park service information, is: closed for the foreseeable future, due to danger from rock falls

 Yet they possessed no colleges, no professors, no slide rules or higher mathematics.
-Still and all, upon this lack of formal education, built cities which have lasted for centuries, preserved, in part, in an ironic twist, by the very climate which may have driven them out of existence.
+Still and all, upon this lack of formal education, built cities which have lasted for centuries, preserved in part, ironically, by the very climate which may have driven them out of existence.

 I wonder if our architects, engineers and contractors of today, stripped of their tools, could do as well?